 5) A commitment to strive for gender parity and a commitment to refer to the Gay Games as an “athletic and cultural event”, and to present both sporting and cultural activities as core components of the Gay Games in accordance with the standards set forth in the Sports Red Book and the Cultural Red Book.

-Hong Kong is truly an iconic and world-class city.
+Hong Kong is truly an iconic, vibrant and world-class city.
 From the instantly recognisable urban landscape, to the harbour and mountains, unrivalled transport infrastructure, wide range of sport facilities, entertainment venues and huge accommodation capacity Hong Kong can cater for every requirement of the Gay Games’ events.

-The Hong Kong Bid was against 17 other cities in the world and Hong Kong was the First and only Asian city that had ever bid, and won!
-This effort in itself was a milestone for our LGBT+ community.
+The Hong Kong team bid against 17 other cities from across the world.
+Hong Kong was the first and only Asian city that submitted a bid, and won!
+This effort in itself was a milestone for our LGBTQ+ community.

 The event was most recently hosted in 2018 in Paris (France) with 10,158 participants, 75,000 spectators from 89 countries and nearly 3,000 volunteers, competing in 36 sports.

-The economic impact to the local economy was over HK$983 million million.
-Read the full study here.
+The economic impact to the local economy was over HK$983 million.